saleem144/security/buffer-overflow.md

    6. Control the execution flow of the application , by changing the specific \(EIP\) Bytes
 3. ShellCode \(User entered code\)
    1. once the shellcode is in memory we can redirect the execution of the application to this shell code
    2. we need to increase the size of the buffer in order to accommodate the shellcode \(3500\)
+   3. ESP would be the best address to insert the shellcode , as it is easy to access the address
+   4. Shellcode payload generator :
 4. Bad Character

    1. certain character are considered bad , should not be used in the buffer , return address, shellcode  ex: NOP, \r etc

-   2.
+   2. add all combinations of HEX character combinations to buffer

+   3. Buffer = A + B + bad characters

+   4. run and check whether any issue wt

-1. Redirecting Execution
+5. Redirecting Execution flow :

+   1. we found the location for our shellcode in the memory location tht is easily accessible by ESP Register

+   2. we Control the EIP Register

+   3. We figured wht characters are allowed in the buffer

+   4. Now to redirect the execution to shellcode at the time of the crash

+   5. to get tht we need to get the address of the ESP instead of B's to EIP.

+   6. We need to find more generic way to find the ESP Address at the time of crash

+   7. Application at run time loads certain libraries , dlls , drivers etc we can look at those to find the Jmp ESP

-2. Mona
+6. Mona
-3. Shell Execution
+7. Shell Execution